If you work

 If you get additional earnings, Social Security Scotland will count these.

-Additional earnings are income that does not show on your payslip or accounts.
+Additional earnings are income that does not usually show on a payslip or accounts every month.
 For example:

-• expenses that are not directly for your work but your employer pays back to you, for example children’s school fees
+- expenses that are not directly for your work but your employer or your own business pays back to you, for example children’s school fees

 Expenses